After a Car Crash: A 6-Step Guide for Drivers in St. Petersburg, FL

 • Getting the names of all other parties’ insurance companies.

-• Getting any witness’ details.
+• Getting any witness’s details.

 • Collecting online details.